 AtoN courses delivered by the IALA WWA shall be subject to quality control as part of its existing audited QMS and TMS.
 All participants attending IALA WWA delivered training or who participate in its blended distance learning modular courses and who are employed by a national AtoN service provider must be nominated by the CA of their Member State.
 The CA of that State therefore will have recognised de facto the IALA WWA as an ATO.

-The IALA WWA holds a full suite of training documentation, including MS PowerPoint® presentations, covering the full syllabus of IALA Model Course E-141/1 for AtoN managers.
+The IALA WWA holds a full suite of training documentation, including MS PowerPoint® presentations, covering the full syllabus of IALA Model Course L1.1 for AtoN managers.
 A CA that intends to accredit one or more TOs in its country might wish to use IALA’s training resource to avoid the necessity of developing its own suite of documentation.
 Should that be the case, then IALA could be invited to work with the CA to facilitate the accreditation and approval process including the provision of its training documentation.
 The precise terms of this facilitation would be subject to the signature of a formal Memorandum of Understanding between the CA and IALA.
 It should be noted that IALA would retain full copyright© over all its documentation supplied to a CA for use by an ATO.

 Use of the IALA logo on national certificates